Zhou Baozhong: Second Sino-Japanese War

 In 1940, the unit withdrew into the Soviet Union for training, after suffering from massive losses due to Japanese retaliatory attacks.
 This was in accordance with the discussions between Zhou, Li Zhaolin and Feng Zhongyun with the Communist Party of the Soviet Union Committee of the Far Eastern Territory and the Soviet Far Eastern Army at headquarters in Khabarovsk.
-During this time, he met and became acquainted with future leader of North Korea Kim Il Sung, who also served in Zhou's unit.
+During this time, he met and became acquainted with future leader of North Korea Kim Il-sung, who also served in Zhou's unit.

 In early August 1941, the teaching brigade of the Northeast Anti-Japanese Allied Forces was established in the Soviet Union, with Zhou serving as the brigade commander.
 In February 1942, Zhou Baozhong and Zhao Shangzhi returned to the Northeast Second Route Army headquarters from Soviet Union.
 On August 1, the Northeast Anti-Japanese Army was reorganized into the 88th Separate Rifle Brigade of the Soviet Red Army’s Far Eastern Front, and Zhou was appointed as its commander.
+Zhou was made a Lieutenant Colonel in the Red Army.

 In August 1945, following the Soviet invasion of Manchuria, Zhou led his troops in cooperating with the Red Army's march into the Northeast China.
 As a result, the troops were transferred from the Northeast to the Eighth Route Army and the New Fourth Army.
 On August 11, Zhou summoned troops to board the ship according to a predetermined plan and arrived in Heilongjiang to return home.